nikkehsolaris/deluge-autoremoveplus/README.md

 If after building the egg file, the plugin does not load in Deluge:

-- Delete the `AutoRemovePlus-x-py3.x.egg` in `/deluge/plugins` directory.
+- Delete the `AutoRemovePlus-vX.Y.Z.egg` in `/deluge/plugins` directory.
 - Delete the `AutoRemovePlus.conf` files.
 - Restart Deluge.